What are X Bar R Control Charts?

 The objective of the chart and subgroup size

-• Determine the objective of the chart and choose the important variables
+- Determine the aim of the chart and choose the essential variables.

-• Compute the range of each subgroup i.e. Range, then measure grand averages of all range values i.e., R bar, and this will be the center line for the R chart.
+- Compute the range of each subgroup, i.e., Range, then measure the grand averages of all range values, i.e., R bar.
+This will be the center line for the R chart.

 Determine the Control Limits

-• The process is to be in control in the early phase of production.
-You must identify any special causes if any of the points are out of control during the initial phase.
+- The process is to be under control in the early phase of production.
+If any of the points are out of control during the initial phase, you must identify any special causes.
 Also, you should remove the subgroup before the calculation.

 Refer to common factors for various control charts.